usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

 Next, run cruft to begin the deployment process.
 The following command will run cruft and use all of the default template values except for the `datasets_directory`.
 If you wish to configure the deployment in a different manner, see the :ref:`Applying the template <getting-started-running-dioptra-applying-the-template>` section for detailed description of the template values and how to configure them.

 We recommend identifying a location to store datasets you will want to use with Dioptra at this point and setting the `datasets_directory` variable accordingly.
-See the :ref:`Downloading the datasets <getting-started-acquiring-datasets>` section for more details.
+See the :ref:`How to add a dataset <how-to-add-a-dataset>` guide for more details.

 .. code:: sh